polyvariant/sttp-oauth2/docs/token-introspection.md

 The `oauth2-cache-cats` module provides the cached version of this interface `CachingTokenIntrospection` that allows you to limit the calls to the OAuth2 provider.
 To use it you need to provide regular `TokenIntrospection`, the cache implementation and the default expiration time, since the introspection response doesn't necessarily provide such information.

-The cache implementation can be anything that implements `ExpiringCache` trait, for the out of the box solution use `CatsRefExpiringCache`.
+The cache implementation can be anything that implements `ExpiringCache` trait, for the out of the box solution use `CatsRefExpiringCache`, but keep in mind the memory consumption - that instance doesn't limit the list of tokens kept.